chinhonnang/mindustry-mod-abcde-whiteplanet/README.md

 const abcde = new JavaAdapter(Planet, {}, "abcde", Planets.sun, 4, 1);
-// the first number represents its size thus its number of locations. putting this number to 5 or greater will result the game crash
+// the first number represents its size thus its number of locations. putting this number to 5 or greater will result the game crash if the planet is larger than it the generator can support, the planet will have white surface.

 abcde.generator = new SerpuloPlanetGenerator(); // generator built in the original game